gursharan-info/idp_chatbot/README.md

 docker run -it  -p 5005:5005 sahib-bot-idp:latest
 ```

+If it gives an error port 5005 already in use

+1. ``` docker run -it  -p [ port-number]:5005 sahib-bot-idp:latest ```

+This will map your localhost [ port-number ] to 5005 and that 5005 port is used by docker container
+But make sure  that this port number is also present in IDP.html in **socketUrl** : [ localhost ]: [ port-number ]
 #### To run chatbot in shell using docker container
 ```
 docker run  -it --workdir /app sahib-bot-idp bash ./scripts/start_shell.sh